NadiaHesham22/et3-Task-/README.md

     pip install matplotlib
     ```

+## Extra Features
-- The program also has the feature to generate a bar chart of the top words.
+- The program has the feature to generate a bar chart of the top words.
+- The ability to choose the text file at runtime.

   ## Example output for the bar chart when we tested a large text with 700 words